Schlaubischlump/shairport-metadatareader-python/Readme.md

 sleep(60) # receive data for 60 seconds
 listener.stop_listening()
 ```
-For a more advanced example take a look at the main.py.
+For more advanced examples take a look at the examples folder.

 **Special thanks goes to**
 - luckydonald for his [shairport-decoder](https://github.com/luckydonald/shairport-decoder)